Inclusive jet cross section in $pp$ collisions at $\sqrt{s} = 200$ and $510$ GeV: Systematic uncertainties

 \section{Systematic uncertainties}

 The systematic uncertainties in the inclusive jet cross section are separated into two categories, those associated with detector effects, and those inherent to the unfolding process.
-Uncertainties associated with detector effects relate to how well the jet $\pt$ is measured in the data, with sources including the jet energy scale, and the track efficiency uncertainty.
-The unfolding uncertainty is driven by statistical limitations and biases in reconstructing the unfolding matrix from simulation.
+Uncertainties associated with detector effects relate to how well the jet $\pt$ is measured in the data, with sources including the jet energy scale, and the tracking efficiency uncertainty.
+The unfolding uncertainty is driven by statistical limitations and the prior bias from the simulation.
+Each contribution is discussed below.